SifatAli008/Coin-Craft/README.md

 ### Development Mode

 For development, the application runs in mock mode with:
-- Simulated Firebase authentication
+- Simulated Firebase authentication with role-based access
-- Sample user data and tasks
+- Sample user data, tasks, and family structures
-- Mock leaderboard data
+- Mock leaderboard and analytics data
+- Automated launcher with JavaFX environment detection
+- Audio system with sample sound effects and music

 ## Game Progression